26th June 2017

 During other times, you may – unfortunately – conclude that there isn’t a good fit between the employee and the broader vision.
 In such cases, appropriate steps to rectify the situation may need to be taken.

 One of the best ways to ensure that your staff share your vision is to bring people onboard whose goals are already aligned with your culture and strategy.
-Identifying a good fit in the interview process is a great way to start, so we’ve put together a handy guide to working out if a candidate is aligned with your goals.; Top 10 questions to ask during executive interviews.
+Identifying a good fit during the interview process is a great start.
+By asking the right questions, you’ll gain a much clearer insight of how the candidate fits into your vision.
+We’ve put together the top 10 interview questions (and answers) that’ll reveal if a candidate is aligned with your goals.
+Click the image below to get your free copy.